 This championship game topped a great deal of memorable sports moments for me, including a FSU @ Clemson football game on Labor Day in 2007 which was my first as a Clemson undergrad, a Clemson @ South Carolina-Columbia game which Clemson won on a FG as time expired, and a whole bevy of Yankee moments involving Mariano Rivera and Aaron Boone.

 For me, this was the most satisfying win I’ve enjoyed since the Aaron Boone game in the 2003 ALCS against Boston.
 Late in the fourth quarter, a Clemson fan a few rows in front of me stood up on his chair and turned around.
 He started the traditional Clemson cadence count chant, and then screamed “This is why we are THE university of South Carolina.
 We always have been, and we always will be!”
 He was referencing comments from Clemson head coach Dabo Swinney the Thursday before the game, in response to rude unsolicited insults from South Carolina-Columbia head coach Steve Spurrier.
 When he finished, the fans around burst into cheers as things got pretty emotional and teary.
 Years and years of frustration were finally quelled as Clemson accomplished the clear and simple overriding competitive goal of the athletic program–win a ACC football championship.

 Credit to VT for a very good 11-2 season.
 Their fans were very nice, friendly and humble while fraternizing before kickoff.
 They’ll still go to the BCS, playing Michigan in the Sugar Bowl.
 Two ACC teams in the BCS will mean a lot more money going into the conference coffers.
-I on the other hand will be following the Clemson Tigers down to Miami for the Orange Bowl to cap off what has been the most successful Clemson football season in my lifetime!
+I on the other hand will be following the Clemson Tigers down to Miami for the Orange Bowl to cap off what has been the most successful Clemson football season in 20+ years!